1951 Loyola Lions football team

+Loyola Lions player Bob Burton (left) rushes the ball as San Diego Navy defender Earl Stelle (far right) closes in for the tackle during a game on September 23, 1951 at the Rose Bowl in Pasadena, California, USA.

 The 1951 Loyola Lions football team was an American football team that represented Loyola University of Los Angeles (now known as Loyola Marymount University) as an independent during the 1951 college football season.
 In their third season under head coach Jordan Olivar, the Lions compiled a 3–6 record and were outscored by a total of 229 to 180.

 Loyola was ranked at No. 96 in the 1951 Litkenhous Ratings.